USN-latex/USN-Beamer-Template/README.md

 # Beamer-Template
 HSN template for presentations made using the package Beamer with pdfLaTeX

-As a minimum, copy the directory gfx and the file beamerthemehsn.sty to the directory where you work on your presentation.
-As an alternative, install them at the common place appropriate for your system.
+As a minimum, copy the files beamerthemehsn.sty and hsnlogo.pdf to the directory where you work on your presentation.
+As an alternative, install them at the common place appropriate for such files on your system.

 ## Files
 <table>